SemanticDraw: Towards Real-Time Interactive Content Creation from Image Diffusion Models: Method

-Although the high-level algorithm represented in equation~\eqref{eq:high-level_algorithm}~and~\eqref{eq:high-level_algorithm_single} embraces almost every generation methods for conditional diffusion models~\cite{ho2020denoising,song2020denoising,lu2022dpm}, it does not consider cases of high demand in practice: the case where the desired shape of the image $\hat{\boldsymbol{x}}'_{0} \in \mathbb{R}^{H' \times W' \times D}$ is different from that of the training set ($H \times W$) and the case where multiple different text prompts $\boldsymbol{y}_{1}, \ldots, \boldsymbol{y}_{p}$ correlate to different regions of the generated images.
-Those are the problems dealt in the MultiDiffusion framework~\cite{bar2023multidiffusion}, whose main idea is to integrate multiple possibly overlapping tiles of intermediate latents by averaging their features for every sampling step $t_{i}\,$.
+Although this abstract form embraces almost every generation algorithm of diffusion models~\cite{ho2020denoising,song2020denoising,lu2022dpm}, it does not consider practical scenarios of our interest: (1) when the desired shape ($H' \times W'$) of the latent $\hat{\boldsymbol{x}}'_{0}$ is different from that of the training set ($H \times W$) or (2) multiple text prompts $\boldsymbol{y}_{1}, \ldots, \boldsymbol{y}_{p}$ correlate to different regions of the generated images.
+MultiDiffusion~\cite{bar2023multidiffusion} is one of the pioneers to deal with this problem.
+Their main idea is to aggregate~(\textsc{AggrStep}) multiple overlapping tiles of intermediate latents with simple averaging.
+That is, for every sampling step $t_{i}\,$, perform: